Capterra: Founding and early years

-The company was founded in 1998 by Michael Ortner and Rakesh Chilakapati.
-It is based in Arlington, Virginia.
-The company uses a pay-per-click model.
-Vendors can bid on the basis of software category & listing position.
-All these platforms have paid listing as well as organic listings based on reviews.
-Capterra was on the list of the Inc. magazine's 2007 ranking of the 5000 fastest-growing private U.S. companies.
+The company was founded in 1999 by Michael Ortner and Rakesh Chilakapati.
+Capterra was initially intended to let businesses rent software from vendors through its website.
+About six months after launch the company abandoned that plan in favor of a directory that was free to buyers and charged vendors for exposure and sales leads.
+It subsequently adopted a pay-per-click charging model.
+Capterra was on the list of the Inc. magazine's 2007 ranking of the 500 fastest-growing private U.S. companies.
 By the end of 2007, there were nearly 10,000 software vendors advertised on the website.
 In 2009, the site allowed software users to leave reviews.